Janglee123/eplee/README.md

 # Eplee
 - based on [Epub.js Reader](https://github.com/futurepress/epubjs-reader)
-- early age of devlopment
+- Project is in early stage of development